On the optimal objective value of random linear programs: The lower bound on in subgaussian setting

-Let $z^*=z^*(n)$ be the optimal objective value of \eqref{lp_max}.
-Then for any constant $\varepsilon,K'>0$ and all sufficiently large $n$, we have
+Let $z^*=z^*(n)$ be the optimal objective value of random LP \eqref{lp_max}.
+Then for every constant $\varepsilon>0$, we have

-In particular, $\liminf\limits_{n\to\infty} \sqrt{2\log(m/n)}\,z^* \geq 1$ almost surely. \end{theorem}
+In particular, $\liminf\limits_{n\to\infty} \sqrt{2\log(m_n/n)}\,z^* \geq 1$ almost surely. \end{theorem}

-Although the assumptions on the cost vectors in Theorem~\ref{th main lower} may appear excessively technical, we conjecture that they are optimal in the following sense: whenever there is $\kappa>0$ such that $c(n)$ is $(o(\log(m/n)/n),1-\kappa)$--compressible for infinitely many $n\in\N$, there is $K>0$ (independent of $n$) and a sequence of random matrices $A(n)$ with mutually independent centered entries of unit variances and subgaussian moments bounded by $K$, such that $\liminf\limits_{n\to\infty} \sqrt{2\log(m/n)}\,z^* < 1$ almost surely.
-We refer to Section~\ref{secstructural} for numerical experiments regarding the assumptions on the cost vectors.
+\begin{remark} Although the assumptions on the cost vectors in Theorem~\ref{th main lower} may appear excessively technical, we conjecture that they are optimal in the following sense: whenever there is $\kappa>0$ such that $c(n)$ is $(o(\log(m_n/n)/n),1-\kappa)$--compressible for infinitely many $n\in\N$, there is $K>0$ (independent of $n$) and a sequence of random matrices $A(n)$ with mutually independent centered entries of unit variances and subgaussian moments bounded by $K$, such that $\liminf\limits_{n\to\infty} \sqrt{2\log(m_n/n)}\,z^* < 1$ almost surely. \end{remark}